lkodinsson/MARS/Fantasy/Spells.md

 **Action Speed:** Swift

 **Range:** Touch
+**Radius:** 6m
 **Target:** One object or surface
 **Duration:** 1 hour (concentration, range of 30m)

 You touch an object or surface, causing it to radiate light like a torch in a 6m radius.
-The colour of this light can be any colour of your choice.
+The colour of this light may be any colour of your choice.
 In daylight or a well lit area, the magical light is unnoticeable unless it has a specified colour (but still weak).
 Creatures who are sensitive to bright lights are treated as blinded while they are within the light.
 This spell and the darkness spell cancel each other out.

 ***Graze:*** Lasts for half the duration, with half the radius.